 UNDERGRADUATE NEUROSCIENCE COURSE DESCRIPTIONS

-NSCI 110 - Exploring Neuroscience.
+NSCI 110 - Exploring Neuroscience (prior to 2017).
 Neuroscience survey, including cellular and molecular functioning of neurons, anatomical and functional organization of the nervous system, and diseases of the nervous system.
 With lab.
-Prerequisites: PSYS 001 (formerly PSYC 001), BCOR 011, BCOR 012.
+Prerequisites: PSYS 001, BCOR 011, BCOR 012.